-Prescribed TextsCampbell Biology 10th Edition (Reece et al.).
+Prescribed TextsCampbell, Reece and Meyers Biology 11th Edition Australian Version, or earlier version.
 This is the first year text and it will be augmented with key readings provided via Wattle.

 Assumed KnowledgeTo enrol in this course you must have successfully completed BIOL1003, BIOL1004 and CHEM1101 or equivalent courses

 Tuition fees are for the academic year indicated at the top of the page.

 If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
 Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 - Band 2